cTurtle98/Lifealgorithmic/source/cis-191/finding_things_with_find.md

 $ find /haystack -maxdepth 2 -name '*needle*'
 ```

-That only looks in the current directory and the immediate subdirectories.The ''-maxdepth'' argument must be specified first.
+That only looks in the current directory and the immediate subdirectories.The ``-maxdepth`` argument must be specified first.
 If you're looking for a file and you have a lot to search through here's a procedure that will save time.
 Start with a small maxdepth and make it bigger if you don't find what you're looking for:

 ```
 $ find /haystack -maxdepth 2 -name '*needle*'